top of page

 • Facebook

-The Miami County Cancer Foundation is a non-profit serving cancer patients and families in Miami County, Kansas.
+The Miami County Cancer Foundation serves cancer patients and families in Miami County, Kansas.
 They link patients with resources like nutritional drinks, gas cards, grocery cards, and medical equipment.
 Driven by volunteers and donations, they provide vital direct support to local residents battling cancer.

 Miami County Community Foundation.png